 - Infrastructure: Nave, altar, stained glass windows.

-- State of Disrepair: Advanced, with signs of vandalism and natural decay.
+- State of disrepair: Advanced, with signs of vandalism and natural degradation.

 - Access: Moderate, but some areas are unstable.